core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## The "identityref" Type

-This specification supports two approaches for encoding identityref, a SID as defined in {{-sid-registration}} or a name as defined in {{I-D.ietf-netmod-yang-json}} section 6.8.
+This specification supports two approaches for encoding identityref, a SID as defined in [I-D.somaraju-core-sid] or a name as defined in {{I-D.ietf-netmod-yang-json}} section 6.8.

 **SIDs as identityref**